viaacode/sip-specification/profiles/index.md

 nav_exclude:  true
 has_children: true
 ---
-Release Candidate
+Editor's Draft
-{: .label .label-blue }
+{: .label .label-yellow }
 # SIP content profiles

 SIP content profiles define specific configurations of the meemoo SIP specification that are supported by the meemoo ingest pipeline.